 Highlights misspelling in Atom and shows possible corrections.

-Use cmd-shift-: to bring up the list of corrections when your cursor is on a misspelled word.
+Use cmd-shift-: for Mac or ctrl-shift-: for Windows or Linux to bring up the list of corrections when your cursor is on a misspelled word.

 By default spell check is enabled for the following files:

 You can override this from the Spell Check settings in the Settings View (cmd-,).
 The Grammars config option is a list of scopes for which the package will check for spelling errors.

 To enable Spell Check for your current file type: put your cursor in the file, open the Command Palette

 (cmd-shift-p for Mac or ctrl-shift-p for Windows or Linux), and run the